Cleaning & ExaminationSuave Dental

 (If your teeth are sensitive, talk to the hygienist or dentist about numbing options to lessen pain before the work starts.)
-Having tartar removed can be uncomfortable, but the clean, smooth feel of your teeth after is well worth it.
+The longer you wait between visits, the more “hard” tartar builds up on teeth and around the gum line.
+Having tartar removed can be uncomfortable; but the clean, smooth feel of your teeth afterwards is well worth it.
 You’ll have fresher breath, too.
 When the dentist probes your teeth and checks the gums for pockets, it may hurt and bleed a bit.
 The pain shouldn’t last long.Don’t be overwhelmed if the dentist finds problems.
 By getting this appointment done, you’re already on the way to fixing them with your dentist’s help.
-And if you have good dental habits after this, routine follow-up visits will be easier.
+And if you maintain good dental habits, routine follow-up visits will be easier.

 What you should know…

-After a thorough exam of your teeth, gums and supporting bone structure, your Dentist will tell you whether tooth whitening is a safe option for your smile.
-If the agreed-upon you will be provided an out patient take home kit.
+After a thorough exam of your teeth, gums and supporting bone structure, your dentist will tell you whether tooth whitening is a safe option for your smile.
+If the agreed-upon you will be offered an out- patient take home kit.

 To keep your teeth their whitest without undergoing tooth whitening treatment, practice good oral hygiene.

 Dentures & Partials

 Oral Hygiene & Periodontal Health

 1. Don’t go to bed without brushing your teeth